OSAdams/food-wizard/README.md

 # Food Wizard

-A full stack JavaScript web application for people who want to find and share recipes.
+A full stack JavaScript web application for people who want to find, create, critique, and share recipes!

 ## Current Work In Progress